-Chickenpox is a highly contagious viral disease caused by the varicella-zoster virus.
+Chickenpox is a highly-contagious viral disease caused by the varicella-zoster virus.
 The disease is viewed as a mild viral illness with occasional complications.
-It is common and highly contagious and affects nearly all children before adolescence.
+It is common and highly-contagious, affecting nearly all children before adolescence.

 Chickenpox is usually a benign disease in children, and almost all children recover uneventfully.
 Even though many people think it is useless to treat it with antibiotics, sometimes it requires particular antiviral therapy.
 Chickenpox symptoms may include fever, abdominal pain, rash, headache, weakness, and loss of appetite, cough, and sore throat.
-Itchy rash and fever are the typical symptoms of pediatric patients with varicella.
+Itchy rashes and fevers are the typical symptoms of pediatric patients with varicella.

-Adolescents, adults, and pregnant patients are at increased risk for complications.
-That’s why they are often treated with antivirals.
-Other patients requiring specific treatment are immune-deficient children, those who are otherwise at risk for severe disease, and those who already have severe disease.
-Doctors recommend supportive measures, administration of varicella zoster immune globulin (VZIG), and treatment of secondary bacterial infection.
+Adolescents, adults, and pregnant patients are at an increased risk for complications.
+That’s why they are often treated with antivirals instead.
+Other patients requiring specific treatment are immune-deficient children, those who are otherwise at risk for severe disease, and those who already have a severe disease.
+Doctors recommend supportive measures, the administration of varicella zoster immune globulin (VZIG), and the treatment of secondary bacterial infections.

-After recovery, the virus remains in the body hiding in the nerve ganglia.
-It can get activated under certain conditions, and then it again appears on the surface of the skin and manifests itself in the form of shingles.
-Shingles may have a protracted nature since it can take chronic and acute forms.
+After recovery, the virus remains in the body, hiding in the nerve ganglia.
+It can become activated under certain conditions, and then it once again appears on the surface of the skin and manifests itself in the form of shingles.
+Shingles may have a protracted nature, since it can take chronic and acute forms.

-The pain of neurological nature accompanies it affecting the general health.
-The virus can get reactivated when the immune system is compromised and weakened after the course of chemotherapy, radiotherapy, and severe illness, HIV.
+Neurological pain accompanies it, affecting general health.
+The virus can get reactivated when the immune system is compromised and weakened after a course of chemotherapy, radiotherapy, or severe illnesses such as HIV.

-Usually chickenpox is not dangerous for children, and it passes in 7-9 days without complications.
-So it is not recommended to treat chickenpox in children with any drugs including Zovirax.
-However, adults require antiviral treatment even is the chicken pox is not complicated.
+Usually, chickenpox is not dangerous for children, and it passes in 7-9 days without any further complications.
+So it is not, therefore, recommended to treat chickenpox in children with any drugs including Zovirax.
+However, adults with chickenpox require antiviral treatment either way.

 Acyclovir has the main component called Zovirax.
 It belongs to a group of acyclic nucleosides.
 It is prescribed for chickenpox because it is sufficiently safe, efficient and clinically tested.